Cribl LogStream supports receiving of data over syslog.

 Type: Push | TLS Support: YES | Event Breaker Support: No

-Select Data > Sources, then select Syslog from the Data Sources page's tiles or left menu.
-Click Add New to open the Syslog > New Source modal, which provides the fields outlined below.
+From the top nav of a LogStream instance or Group, select Sources, then select [Push >] Syslog from the Data Sources page's tiles or the Sources left nav.
+Click + Add New to open the Syslog > New Source modal, which provides the fields outlined below.